Creating Charts with FME | ChartGenerator

 ChartGenerator Parameters.png

-Data values for the chart are specified from attributes, where each attribute defines a data series and each feature provides a value in the data series.
-The sum of all input features produces either a single raster chart or one per group if Group By is enabled.
-Data values can also be specified from list attributes, where each feature represents a chart and each list attribute on the feature represents a data series in the chart.
+Data values for the chart are specified from attributes, where each attribute defines a data series, and each feature provides a value for that series.
+The sum of all input features produces either a single raster chart or one per group, depending on whether Group By is enabled.
+Data values can also be specified from list attributes, where each feature corresponds to a chart, and each list attribute on the feature corresponds to a data series in the chart.

-The transformer outputs raster charts in the form of raster geometries on the features.
-Rasters can then be written to an image format like PNG or JPEG, or incorporated into a report using the corresponding FME writer, like PDF or Excel.
+The transformer outputs raster charts as raster geometries on the features.
+Rasters can then be written to an image format such as PNG or JPEG, or incorporated into a report using the corresponding FME writer, such as PDF or Excel.

 Step-by-Step Instructions

-This example creates a pie chart using municipal election data from a simple CSV (Comma Separated Value) file that contains candidate names and the number of votes per candidate.
+This example creates a pie chart using municipal election data from a simple CSV (Comma-Separated Values) file that contains candidate names and the number of votes per candidate.

 • Reader Format: CSV (Comma Separated Value)